HabanaAI/Setup_and_Install/README.md

 ## Setting Up and Installing Using Docker Images
 ### Install base drivers
+If the driver needs to be upadated or installed on a fresh system, please use the following directions:

 1. Remove old packages habanalabs-dkms
 ```
 sudo dpkg -P habanalabs-dkms